georgexyz19/georgexyz.com/content/posts/rss-feed.md

   <img class="img-fluid pb-3" src="/images/feedbro.png" alt="Feedbro Screenshot">
 </div>

-It is really easy to provide RSS feeds for this personal blog site.
-In the `pelicanconf.py` file, change the `SITEURL` and `FEED_ALL_ATOM` settings to the values shown below.
+It is really easy to provide RSS feeds for this personal blog site because Pelican can generate feeds.
+In the pelican setting file, change `SITEURL` and `FEED_ALL_ATOM` settings to the values shown below to tell Pelican to generate feeds for all blog posts.

 ```
 SITEURL = 'https://www.georgexyz.com'